Albetro/Cyber_Security/lets_advance/Forensics/README.md

 - `/pcaps` - Packet capture files for network traffic analysis
 - `/logs` - System, application, or audit logs
 - `/scripts` - Custom tools and scripts used for forensic analysis
-- `/reports` - Case documentation and findings reports
+- `/reports` - Case documentation and findings reports.

   Usage